Xue-Zhiming-SMU/Post-Training-Quantization-for-Qwen2.5-3B-Models/README.md

 # Model Quantization Evaluation

-This repository contains a notebook that evaluates the performance of a language model [Specify Model Name, e.g., Llama 2 7B] using various quantization techniques.
+This repository contains a notebook that evaluates the performance of a Qwen2.5 using various quantization techniques.
 The evaluation is performed on the MMLU, ARC-easy, and ARC-Challenge benchmarks.

 Metrics collected include accuracy, perplexity, memory footprint (model size), and inference latency.